shivani2194/kongAssessment/README.md

 ## CI Configuration

-Github actions/CI is configured such that test will be triggered everytime that any thing is pushed to the repository.To trigger the job manually, visit a recent job and select re-run jobs.
+Github actions/CI is configured such that test will be triggered everytime that any thing is pushed to the repository.To trigger the job manually, visit a recent job and select re-run job.
+**Report integrated with CI**: Upon every test run, a report will be uploaded at the bottom of the summary section.
+Please download it in your local and view the index.html file to see the test report.

- Upon each test run, Mocha-awesome report would be uploaded to the Pages section.
+Mocha-awesome report would be uploaded to the Pages section as well.
 Go to:

 **Setting -> Pages on the left tab ( Please refer to the attcahed screenshot)**
  ![mochaReport](https://user-images.githubusercontent.com/19922261/209314754-420770ab-b332-445d-b80f-314e834db178.JPG)